pharo-project/pharo/README.md

 BUILD_NUMBER=42 BOOTSTRAP_ARCH=32 sh ./bootstrap/scripts/bootstrap.sh
 ```

-This will generate a very minimal image file named `bootstrap.image` in directory bootstrap-cache.
+This will generate a very minimal image file named `bootstrap.image` in directory `bootstrap-cache`.
 To load the rest of Pharo environment you should afterwards execute:

 ```bash
 sh ./bootstrap/scripts/build.sh